 On a handful of painful nights, I searched for my former clinicians.
 I wanted to see if they still practiced or taught medicine.
 They were fairly easy to locate.
 During those search sessions, I've wondered if they remember my case and how they dismissed and belittled my symptoms.
 Or how they ignored my mother's pleas for help.

 I drafted an email once to my former pediatrician.
 It was shortly after regaining feeling in my left hand.
 Neuropathy and swelling had compromised my hands for about two and a half years prior to writing that draft.

 My disability paperwork shows disability due to Crohn's disease, and complications like arthritis.
 I wish it said disability from extra-intestinal manifestations of untreated Crohn's left untreated due to inadequate medical care by practitioners X, Y, and Z.

-Now that I got my little revenge fantasy off my chest, here’s some positive news.
-In the event you did not see my other pieces — Y’all, I’m getting married!
-A few days after the wedding, the hubster and I are marching (err I’ll carefully walk / he may march) up the steps of Capitol Hill to participate in Crohn’s and Colitis Awareness Week 2019.
+Now that I got my little revenge fantasy off my chest, here's some positive news.
+In the event you did not see my other pieces — Y'all, I'm getting married!
+A few days after the wedding, the hubster and I are marching (err, I'll carefully walk) up the steps of Capitol Hill to participate in Crohn's and Colitis Awareness Week 2019.

 I'd also like to point out that in this entire piece, I only mentioned the bathroom once.
 I frequent the restroom often (even during times of remission), due to Crohn's symptoms.
 But it isn't the only debilitating component of inflammatory bowel disease for me.
 During Crohn's and Colitis Awareness week, I try to especially emphasize IBD is not a bathroom disease.
 It is a whole body disease.